Email is a force to be reckoned with for your business. A well-coordinated email campaign can quickly build momentum for

 People are always interested in free knowledge, especially when it’s regarding something they care about.
 This subject line will require some basic research prior to sending; however, it works.

 Is the email going to a prospective customer?
-Maybe you reach out with an idea on how to improve their daily life or reduce the time they have to spend in the office or how to identify sales competencies using a sales test.
+Maybe you reach out with an idea on how to improve their daily life, reduce the time they have to spend in the office or how to identify sales competencies using a sales test.
 Is the email going to a prospective partner?
 Maybe paint them a picture of how the partnership would work.
 Whatever it is, make it compelling and worth reading.

 Subject Line #3: We have [Insert Common Fact] in common.

 One of the goals of any email strategy is to build a relationship.
 This subject line builds on a relationship that hasn’t even begun yet.
 By taking the time to find common ground with your recipient, you show a level of care and interest that spam emails just don’t have.
 Plus, your recipient is learning more about you, making them feel connected to you almost instantly.
 Be sure you know how to write a press release if doing this kind of outreach.

 Subject Line #4: Feeling [Emotion]?
 I can help!